BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 ### Shandalar's Cloak
 I wanted to use the lore from Shandalar and source books, and I thought that inthe off chance that a PC manages to defeat Shandalar, it would be a fun reward to give the player a cloak that they can use that looks and behaves kind of like Shandalar.
 For References to Shandalar, see: [Shandalar on the Forgottem Realms wiki](https://forgottenrealms.fandom.com/wiki/Shandalar).
 Note: Shandalar has two publications according to the wiki: Baldur's Gate and [Volo's Guide to the Sword Coast](https://forgottenrealms.fandom.com/wiki/Volo%27s_Guide_to_the_Sword_Coast).

-**Cost:** consumes shandalar's cloak and wardstone; requires 3 protection scrolls from electricity, 2 protection scrolls from fire, and 10,000 gp.
+##### Statistics

-Cloak will be a + 2 protection cloak (+2 AC, +2 saving throws) which also grants 50% electrical resistance and 25% fire resistance.
+Cloak is a +2 protection cloak (+2 AC, +2 saving throws) which also grants 50% electrical resistance and 25% fire resistance.

+##### Creation
+Consumes shandalar's cloak and wardstone; requires 3 protection scrolls from electricity, 2 protection scrolls from fire, and 10,000 gp.

 ### Varscona +3
 Varscona is a _very_ decent sword in BG, probably _the_ capstone longsword for base BG1.
 That said, swords especially into SoD need to go into the +3 realm, and I want to allow the PC to take this beauty all the way to ToB.
 I'll have more mods for item import later.

-**Cost:** Upgrades the +2 longsword to +3; requires 1 emerald, 1 cone of cold scroll, 1 lightning bolt scroll, and 5,000 gp.
+##### Statistics
 Varscona +3 deals 1d8+3 slashing, 2d3 cold; with a +3 enchantment and thac0 bonus.
-It grants % fire resistance and offers a % chance to drain 1 HP on hit.
+It grants 10% fire resistance and offers a 5% chance to drain 1 HP on hit.

+##### Creation
+Upgrades the +2 longsword to +3; requires 1 emerald, 1 cone of cold scroll, 1 lightning bolt scroll, and 5,000 gp.

 ### Koveras' Ring of Protection